Why Buy Energy Efficient Appliances?

 If you’re not sure where big spikes in your energy bill are coming from then keep an eye on the kilowatt usage listed on there.
 You will likely see it spike in winter when you use more heating appliances, and on hot days when you use cooling appliances.

 Knowing how much your appliance is costing you can help regulate usage.
 And you can weigh up whether the appliance is worth the price on your energy bill or whether it’s time to start looking for energy-saving alternatives.

 Start becoming more energy efficient today

-If you’re looking for your next big whitegoods or electrical purchase, the team at Swoosh wholeheartedly recommend energy efficient products.
-Not only will you be saving yourself money in the long run, but you’ll be doing your bit for the environment without having to lift a finger!
+If you’re looking for your next big whitegoods or electrical purchase, like a new fridge or washer, then the team at Swoosh wholeheartedly recommend looking at the energy star ratings.
+You’ll not only save money in the long run but you’ll be doing your bit for the environment!

-When you’ve found the right energy efficient product to meet your needs, but need that little bit extra, apply for a quick loan with Swoosh today.
-We have an easy online form to get you approved for a loan you might be after.
-If you have any more queries about our loans or eligibility, make sure to get in touch with the friendly team at Swoosh to have all of your questions answered.
+When you’ve found the right energy efficient product to meet your needs, but need that little bit extra, apply for a secured loan with Swoosh today.
+The application process is 100% online and only takes a few minutes.
+You can also get in touch with our friendly team if you need any help.